 The severity of the offence you’re facing a charge for determines whether your case goes to the Crown Court or the Magistrates’ Court.
-The difference between the two courts is outlined below:
+There are some key differences outlined below:

 Almost all criminal cases start in the Magistrates’ Court.
 At the Magistrates’ Court, your trial will be heard either by a District Judge or Magistrates.
 Magistrates are ordinary people who volunteer and undergo training.
 Your case will not be dealt with by a jury.

 The Magistrates’ Court deals with less serious criminal offences, such as: